A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Simulation

-In the energy region of interest in a water Cherenkov detector, e.g., the NCQE neutron (20 MeV to 1 GeV) in SK, the final state products of a single hadron inelastic interaction are determined sequentially by a combination of intranuclear cascade and deexcitation model.
-As a cascade model, Bertini cascade (\verb|BERT|), Binary cascade (\verb|BIC|), and the Liege intranuclear cascade (\verb|INCL++|) are implemented and available in Geant4.
-Note that the simulation causing the large uncertainty on the NCQE prediction is based on \verb|GCALOR| in Geant3, which is essentially identical to \verb|BERT| in Geant4.
+In this study, we tested multiple models compatible with Geant4.
+In the energy region of current interest, e.g., 20 MeV to 1 GeV for NCQE-induced neutrons in SK, the final state products of a single hadron inelastic interaction are determined sequentially by a combination of intranuclear cascade and deexcitation models.
+As a cascade model, Bertini cascade (BERT), Binary cascade (BIC), and the Liege intranuclear cascade (INCL++) are implemented and available in Geant4.
+Note that the model causing the large uncertainty in the NCQE prediction in SK is based on GCALOR in Geant3~\cite{gcalor}, which is essentially identical to BERT in Geant4.

-The cascade model is generally used to determine products of interactions through an avalanche of binary collisions between a projectile and the nucleons within a target nucleus.
+The cascade model is generally used to determine products of interactions through a cascade of binary collisions between a projectile and nucleons within a target nucleus~\cite{bertini}.
 Pauli blocking is an inherent property of binary particle-particle collisions.
 The emission of hadrons and light clusters follows a theoretical possibility.
 In particular, light clusters are produced via a dynamical phase-space coalescence algorithm.
-The cascade is halted when all cascade particles have either departed or become trapped in the nucleus, as observed in the BERT and BIC models.
-On the other hand, INCL++ terminates the cascade by the time self-consistently defined as $t_{\mathrm{stop}} = t_0 \left( A_{\mathrm{target}}/{208} \right)^{0.16}$, where $t_0$ is a parameter set as 70 fm/c, and $A_{\mathrm{target}}$ is the mass number of the target nucleus~\cite{incl}.
+The cascade is terminated when all cascade particles have either departed or become trapped in a nucleus, as observed in the BERT and BIC models.
+On the other hand, INCL++ terminates the cascade by the time self-consistently defined as $t_{\mathrm{stop}} = t_0 \left( A_{\mathrm{target}}/{208} \right)^{0.16}$, where $t_0$ is a parameter set to 70 fm/c and $A_{\mathrm{target}}$ is the mass number of the target nucleus~\cite{incl}.

-Subsequent to the cascade stage, a pre-equilibrium phase of nuclear reaction ensues, persisting until the system attains equilibrium by undergoing state transitions accompanied by light particle emission up to alpha.
-This treatment is implemented in a part of \verb|BERT| based on the statistical Griffin exciton model~\cite{griffin}.
-For the semi-classical exciton model based on the Griffin model, the implementation of both BIC and INCL++ occurs within G4PreCompoundModel as a backend.
+After the cascade stage, a pre-equilibrium phase of nuclear reaction ensues, persisting until the system attains equilibrium by undergoing state transitions accompanied by light particle emission up to $\alpha$.
+This treatment is implemented in a part of BERT based on the statistical Griffin exciton model~\cite{griffin}.
+For the semi-classical exciton model based on the Griffin model, the implementation of both BIC and INCL++ occurs within \seqsplit{G4PreCompoundModel} as a backend.
 Consequently, there is negligible variation among the three cascade models at this particular point.